gamallo/depression_classification/README.md

 ## DESCRIPTION
 This software contains an unsupervised method to detect signs of depression.
 It takes a text and returns a value from 0 to 1 by taking into account a domain-specific lexicon.
 The lexicon used is that described in Choudhury et al. (2013).

-The system is als provided with all lexicons expanded with distribution models and WordNet from two existing ones: Choudhury lexicon (Choudhury et al. 2013) and Pedesis lexicon (Neuman&Cohen 2015).
+The repository is also provided with other lexicons expanded with the help of distribution models and WordNet from the two existing ones: Choudhury lexicon (Choudhury et al. 2013) and Pedesis lexicon (Neuman&Cohen 2015).

 All lexical resources, including expanded lexicons, are in folder `./lexicons`.
 More information can be found in the following paper: